Editor’s note: This post was originally published on 7/6/17 and has been updated for accuracy and comprehension.

 Whatever the size of your business, it’s important to evaluate your contact database size, website traffic and customer relationship marketing experience before diving into any marketing software/CRM.

 What CRM are you currently using?
-And how do you see the HubSpot and ActiveCampaign measuring up?
+How do you see HubSpot and ActiveCampaign measuring up?